 - First, melt the margarine or butter in a large saucepan over low heat.
 Next, add the marshmallows and stir until completely melted.
 Remove from heat.

 - Mix in cereal, then stir until well coated.

 - Spread the mixture using a buttered spatula or waxed paper evenly into an 11×17-inch rimmed baking sheet coated with cooking spray.
 Cut the treats into heart shapes with a 2- 3-inch cookie cutter when cool.

 - Finally, melt the candy melts, or white chocolate chips, according the package directions.
 Stir in a few drops of food coloring if desired.
 Dip the edges of the treats into the candy and decorate with sprinkles.
 Allow the candy to cool and set before serving.

 3. Valentine’s Day Bark

-Peppermint bark may get all the attention, but Valentine’s Day bark deserves some love too.
+Peppermint bark may get all the attention, but this Valentine’s Day bark from Delish deserves some love too.
 It’s sweet, crunchy, and has a surprising, savory twist with the addition of pretzels.

 - 24 ounces semisweet chocolate, melted